yamt/toywasm/benchmark/ffmpeg.md

   and vary among runs.
 If you know better metrics to show memory footprint, preferably available on macOS, please let us know.)

+* toywasm's SIMD overhead is not huge for this particular workload.
+  (Note: this workload doesn't actually involve SIMD at all.)

 * toywasm is far slower than JIT-based engines as expected.

+* Some of runtimes involve surprisingly large RSS.
+I'm not sure why.

 * Many of JIT-based engines use multiple threads to hide its compilation time.
 (You can see their "user" time is often longer